News & Events - 2013

 Global Hawk measures stratospheric water vapor to help predict climate change11 March 2013

-NASA's Global Hawk UAS (unmanned aerial system) aircraft completed a series of flights earlier this month as part of the Airborne Tropical TRopopause EXperiment (ATTREX).
+NASA's Global Hawk UAS (unmanned aerial system) aircraft completes another series of flights as part of the Airborne Tropical TRopopause EXperiment (ATTREX).
 Piloted from the ground, the high-altitude long-range aircraft flies above the equatorial Pacific with a payload of scientific instruments, collecting data that will help researchers identify how changes in humidity in the upper atmosphere may affect climate.

 Among the most influential greenhouse gases is water.
 In the troposphere low in the atmosphere, water's effect on climate is well understood.
 Water molecules absorb and re-release infrared radiation which causes an increase in temperature.
 As the climate warms, humidity increases, amplifying the greenhouse effect.
 In the stratosphere high in the atmosphere, water molecules also absorb and re-release infrared radiation.
 Stratospheric water vapor also contributes to ozone depletion.
 Scientists are particularly interested in whether global warming will trigger changes in stratospheric water vapor levels.